Get your free recipe book and recipe cards:

 'Merry Christmas Cooking'

 Christmas is a season we want to share with others, with gifts, good company and delicious food.
 Cooking is a favourite pastime for many of the people with disabilities we work with.
-Merry Christmas Cooking is their gift to you – a downloadable recipe book, sharing favourite Christmas recipes from our community.
+Merry Christmas Cooking is their gift to you – a downloadable recipe book and recipe cards, sharing favourite Christmas recipes from our community.

 Welcome to Merry Christmas Cooking